RTEMS/rtems-docs/c-user/config/mpci.rst

     This value corresponds to the total number of objects which can be created with the ``RTEMS_GLOBAL`` attribute.

+    This configuration option is only evaluated if :ref:`CONFIGURE_MP_APPLICATION` is defined.

 .. index:: CONFIGURE_MP_MAXIMUM_NODES

 .. _CONFIGURE_MP_MAXIMUM_NODES: